Torodbe: Organization

 The Torodbe originally lived on charity, as shown by sayings such as "the Torodo is a beggar" and "if the calabash did not exist, the Torodo would not survive".

 The term Torodo is derived from tooraade, meaning "to ask for alms."

 The Torodbe lived in settled communities and would not follow any caste-based trade such as being fishermen, smiths, weavers or tanners.

 The jihads launched by the Torodbe leaders were in response to declines in Islamic practices coupled with oppression by the ruling classes.
 They aimed to eliminate relics of traditional religious beliefs, and to elevate Islam from a personal belief into the law of the land, creating theocratic states.

 After they had taken power it was at first thought that the Torodbe would eventually eliminate obstacles to social movement, perhaps even freeing the slaves.
 A person would achieve status through Islamic learning and observance of Islamic precepts.

 In practice, particularly in Futa Toro and Bundu, the Torodbe evolved into a closed society limited to a small number of families.

 The social stratification between slaves and free people, and between different hereditary occupations, remained unchanged.

-The Torodbe established schools where students were taught in the Arabic language.
+The Torodbe established schools where students were taught in Arabic.

 The mosques they erected in the main towns became the center of religious and.scholarly activity, and also were often administrative centers.

 Tithes were levied on harvests and inheritances to support the state.

 The imam headed both the religious and the political organization.

 He delegated responsibility for security to the amirs who ran the police and army.

 The Torodbe intelligentsia of the seventeenth and eighteenth centuries were by no means cut off in a backwater.
-Some of them undertook the pilgrimage to Mecca, and then spent many years in countries such as Egypt where they absorbed a sophisticated understanding of the world and of Islamic thought.
+Some of them undertook the pilgrimage to Mecca and then spent many years in countries such as Egypt, where they absorbed a sophisticated understanding of the world and of Islamic thought.
 They brought this knowledge back with them.
 Within the Western Sudan, Torodbe clerics would maintain long-distance correspondence over long periods of time.

 The religious shaykhs would live on payments they were given in their official or judicial roles, or from fees for their religious services.
 A shaykh would take care of children while they learned the Quran, but the children were expected to work or beg for the shaykh during this period.

 Other Torodbe lived through farming or herding, although the work was left to inferiors.

 Wealth was accumulated in the form of slaves, firearms, cloth and hardware.

-Some scholastic dynasties emerged from the Torodbe, including Shaykh 'Uthmān's Toronkawa, Shaykh Ahmadu's Bari and al-Haji 'Umar's Tall.
+Some scholastic dynasties emerged from the Torodbe, including Usman dan Fodio's Toronkawa, Seku Amadu's Bari and Omar Saidou Tall's Tall.

 Senegambia

-The Torodbe provided leadership for the early jihads in Futa Toro, Futa Bundu and Futa Jallon in the region around the Senegambian region.
+The Torodbe provided leadership for a series of jihads in Bundu, Futa Toro, and Futa Jallon in the Senegambia region.